Illustration: Bertrand Lachance

 Don’t let your baby drink from or suck on her bottle for long periods of time.
 Don’t let her sleep with or carry around a bottle or sippy cup containing juice or any other liquid except water.

-If your baby has gotten into one of these habits, gradually dilute the fluid with water until it contains nothing else.
+If your baby has gotten into one of these habits, gradually dilute the contents of the bottle or cup with water until it contains nothing else.
 To reduce the risk of tooth decay, it’s best to wean her off the bottle when she’s about a year old.

-Tooth decay can occur when your child is small, even before age 2.
+Tooth decay (also known as cavities or dental caries) can occur when your child is small, even before age 2.
 Once it appears, it can quickly get worse.
 The decay is caused by bacteria producing acid that attacks the structure of the tooth.
-It can be painful and may interfere with your child’s sleep or feeding.
+It can cause pain and may interfere with your child’s sleep or feeding.

-If you see dull white, yellowish, or brownish stains near your child’s gums, it is advisable to see the dental hygienist.
+If you see dull white, yellowish, or brownish stains on your child’s teeth, it is advisable to see a dentist or dental hygienist.
 It could be the start of tooth decay.
-It’s important for the health of young children to have tooth decay treated, even though they will eventually lose their baby teeth.
+It’s important for the health of young children to have tooth decay treated,even though they will eventually lose their baby teeth.

 Régie de l’assurance maladie du Québec covers the cost of dental exams and some treatments for children under 10.